 He basically wanted the ability to plan and furnish his new home via the software.

-I tried to search for such a tool and found this one called Sweet Home 3D – a free interior design tool which helps you place furniture on a 2D house floor plan, with a 3D preview.
+I tried to search for such a tool and found this one called Sweet Home 3D – a free interior design tool that helps you place furniture on a 2D house floor plan, with a 3D preview.

 I gave the application a try according to the floor plan above, and this is the outcome of it.

 3D View of the Dry Kitchen

 3D View of the Living Room

 The above images are just some static screenshots.
-The best feature of the tool is it allows you to use your mouse and arrow keys to navigate/walk through the entire house as if you’re walking and looking around in the house.
+The best feature of the tool is it allows you to use your mouse and arrow keys to navigate/walk through the entire house as if you’re walking and looking around the house.

 Please pardon my interior design skills as I simply put this up within an hour.

 To begin using the application, you will first need to upload a 2D floor plan just like what you see above.